 Snuffles are caused by bacteria present in rabbits which have been through stressful periods – or have had immune system issues.
 Rundown rabbits will have nasal discharge, watery eyes, and matted paws.
 Make sure your rabbit is eating healthily and the hutch is cleaned out daily – you may need prescribed antibiotics to treat the illness.

 When the front of the eye becomes inflamed this may be a sign of bacterial infection – or it could be a corneal ulcer due to traumatic injury, or conjunctivitis from environmental irritants.
-An eye examination will diagnose the cause with an eye examination – and the vet can give anti-inflammatory drugs may be prescribed to reduce swelling and alleviate pain.
+You can diagnose the cause with an eye examination – and the vet can give anti-inflammatory drugs to reduce swelling and alleviate pain.